alok-ai-lab/DeepInsightTab2Image/README.md

 ## Download and Install

 1. Download Matlab package DeepInsightTab2Image from the link above.
-Store it in your working directory and quick check if the codes are working as follows:
+Store it in your working directory and quick check if the codes are working properly:

     ```Matlab
     >> data=rand(5,10);